-Bipolar is a cruel illness for so many reasons.
-Perhaps one of the worst is the fact that you often cannot trust the way you perceive the world around you.
-Hence the need for a Bipolar translator.
+Bipolar is a cruel illness for many reasons.
+Perhaps one of the worst is the fact you often can’t trust the way you perceive the world around you.
+Hence the need for a mental illness translator.

-I have joked about writing a book with this title for years.
 Those of us with bipolar know that we have our own special language.
-And we also know that the words you say are often not the words we hear.
+We also know that the words you say are often not the words we hear.

 But You Called Me Fat/Stupid/Lazy

-More often than not, they are not the words you said, but they are the words we heard.
+More often than not, they are not the words you used.
+But they are the words we heard.

-For example, for a few weeks, I had been unable to attend my Bible Study.
+For example, for a few weeks, I was unable to attend my Bible Study.
 Things were so bad internally that I was struggling to leave the house, let alone be around a group of people.

 When I felt up to it again, I went to the next Bible Study.
-A well-meaning friend came up and said, “It is so nice to see you tonight.”
+A well-meaning friend came up and said, “It’s so nice to see you tonight.”

 Those words about sent me fleeing to the parking lot and speeding away in my car.